sjhangiani12/connect/README.md

 - `mute` to remove the person from the table

-Connect is built using Twilio as the SMS proivder, powered by a Flask Server hosted on Heroku, which connects to [Airtable](http://airtable.com/), the database.
+Connect is built using Twilio, Flask, Heroku, and Airtable.

+Twilio serves as the SMS proivder, which is powerved via a webhook to the Flask server on Heroku.
+The server also interacts directly with [Airtable](http://airtable.com/), which functions as the database.

 Data was sourced from Google Contacts, iCloud Contacts, and my Facebook Friends List.
 Live connection to these sources is a To-Do for the future.

 ![Screenshot](screenshot.jpeg)